The underlying space tree

 src/ast/graphicalOperators/{spread,layer,scatter,enclose,porterDuff,position,connect,arrow,table,coord}.tsx. - Overlay union helpers:

-src/ast/graphicalOperators/alignment.ts. - The Monotonic algebra used by SIZE composition:
+src/ast/constraints/{distribute,align,folds}.ts. - The Monotonic algebra used by continuous-extent composition:

 src/util/monotonic.ts. - Layout consumption:

-gofish.tsx'slayout()for root-level dispatch;spread.tsx'slayoutfor the per-nodecomputeScaleFactor. - Companion factory docs: The Mark Factory, The Operator Factory.
+gofish.tsx'slayout()for root-level dispatch;layer.tsx'slayoutfor the per-scope scale-factor solve and the constraint budget inversion (spread/stackelaborate tolayer, so they have nolayoutof their own). - Companion factory docs: The Mark Factory, The Operator Factory.